Mackey 2-functors and Mackey 2-motives: Spans in a (2,1)-category

 \section{Spans in a (2,1)-category}

-\begin{Hyp} We fix an essentially small $(2,1)$-category~$\GG$, that is, a (strict) 2-category where every 2-cell is invertible and where the equivalence classes of objects form a set.
+\begin{Hyp} We fix an essentially small (2,1)-category~$\GG$, that is, a (strict) 2-category where every 2-cell is invertible and where the Hom categories are small and the equivalence classes of objects form a set.
 We also fix a class $\JJ \subseteq \GG_1$ of 1-cells of~$\GG$.
 We say that the pair $(\GG,\JJ)$ is \emph{admissible} if it has the following rather mild properties: \begin{enumerate}[\rm(a)] \smallbreak \item The class $\JJ$ contains all equivalences and is closed under horizontal composition and isomorphism of 1-cells.
 Moreover, if $ij \in \JJ$ then $j\in \JJ$. \smallbreak \item For every cospan $H \stackrel{i}{\to} G \stackrel{v}{\leftarrow} K$ of 1-cells with $i\in \JJ$, the comma square

 exists in~$\GG$ (\Cref{Def:comma}) and moreover $\tilde i$ still belongs to~$\JJ$. \smallbreak \item Every 1-cell $i\colon H\to G$ in~$\JJ$ is \emph{faithful}, see \Cref{Ter:internal}\eqref{it:faithful}. \smallbreak \item The 2-category~$\GG$ admits (strict) coproducts and $\JJ$ is closed under coproducts. \end{enumerate} We will occasionally use $\JJ$ to denote also the corresponding 2-full subcategory of~$\GG$. \end{Hyp}